Include all your income on your tax return.

-Make sure you know what of your income is taxable and what is not
+Make sure you know what income you earned is taxable and what is not

-- Your tax liability may be affected by your occupation For example: If you’re a member of the military clergy, etc. or life events such as foster care payments from a state.
+- Your tax liability may be affected by your occupation For example: If you’re a member of the military, clergy, etc. or life events such as foster care payments from a state.
 If you have questions about the taxability of your income, ask the IRS or consult a tax professional.
-Visit our page on Choosing a Tax Professional for tips before you select one.
-Low-income taxpayer clinics are available for individuals who qualify.
+Visit our page on Choosing a Tax Return Preparer for tips before you select one.
+Low Income Taxpayer Clinics are available for qualified individuals.

 - United States (U.S.) citizens and resident aliens generally also need to report income received from foreign sources.

 - Alternate sources of income can include virtual currencies and amounts from bartering transactions.

 - If you receive tips, you’ll also have to report these as income.

 A complete list of taxable and non-taxable income is available in IRS Publication 525, Taxable and Non-Taxable Income.

 If you receive a notice that your tax return doesn’t match the income or payment information the IRS has on file, you should:

 - Read your notice carefully — it explains the information the IRS received and how it affects your return.

 - Respond to the notice whether you agree or disagree with the notice; the form explains what actions you can take.
 The notice should come with a response form, or other instructions on how to respond.